USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **yearID**    equivalent to calendar year to be modeled and selected in the Run Spec

-**Zone**    An area within a County.
-At the default (national) scale there will be one Zone for each County, so at that scale Zones are equivalent to Counties.
+**zone**    An area within a County.
+At the default (national) scale there will be one Zone for each County, so at that scale Zones are equivalent to Counties

 **zoneID**    an integer ID referring to a specific zone